arnavs/PkgUtils.jl/README.md

 # PkgUtils

 Some small utilities to help Julia package authors.
-Thanks to @sbromberger and @ianshmean, among others.
+Thanks to @sbromberger and @ianshmean and @harryscholes and others for providing code, inspiration, etc.

 ## Dependencies and Dependents